DharavathSridharNayak/Hand-Gesture-Controlled-Virtual-Mouse-Using-Python/README.md

 -------------------------------------------------------------------------------

-📁 Project Structure
+📁 Project Structure:

-bash
-Copy
-Edit
-📦 HandGesture-Virtual-Mouse/
-├── Hand Gesture .ipynb         # Colab notebook
+1. Hand Gesture.ipynb         # Colab notebook
-├── requirements.txt            # Python dependencies
+2. requirements.txt            # Python dependencies
-├── README.md                   # Project overview
+3. README.md                   # Project overview
-├── How to run.txt              # It shows how it works └── screenshots/            # Images to show in README or repo
+4. How to run.txt              # It shows how it works
+5. screenshots                 # Images to show in README or repo
+6. License                     # Open Source License

     -------------------------------------------------------------------------------

 📸 How It Works: